japila-books/apache-spark-internals/docs/rdd/spark-rdd-Dependency.md

 MapPartitionsRDD[7] at groupBy at <console>:24
 ```

-You use link:spark-rdd-lineage.adoc#toDebugString[toDebugString] method to print out the RDD lineage in a user-friendly way.
+You use spark-rdd-lineage.md#toDebugString[toDebugString] method to print out the RDD lineage in a user-friendly way.

 ```
 scala> myRdd.toDebugString